-The Governance and Nominating Committee, as part of the responsibilities under its Charter, oversees the identification of qualified individuals to serve on the Board.
+The Governance and Nominating Committee, as part of its responsibilities under its Charter, oversees the identification of qualified individuals to serve on the Board.

-We seek Directors who have the required and appropriate skills and characteristics, including business experience and personal skills in finance, marketing, business and other areas that are expected to contribute to an effective board and who meet the criteria set forth in Rand's Corporate Governance Guidelines.
+We seek Directors who have the required and appropriate skills and characteristics, including business experience and personal skills in finance, marketing, business and other areas that are necessary to contribute to an effective Board of Directors and who meet the criteria set forth in Rand's Corporate Governance Guidelines.
 We identify new Director candidates from prominent business persons and professionals in the communities Rand serves or who have a shared interest in the types of investments in which Rand transacts.
 We consider nominees of shareholders in the same manner as other nominees.

-If a Board vacancy occurs, or if the size of the Board is changed, the Governance and Nominating Committee may recommend the candidate to the Board.
-The Board may appoint the new Director to fill any unexpired term of the seat.
+If a Board of Directors vacancy occurs, or if the size of the Board of Directors is changed, the Governance and Nominating Committee may recommend the candidate to the Board of Directors.
+The Board of Directors may appoint the new Director to fill any unexpired term of the seat.
 Annually, the Governance and Nominating Committee will recommend a slate of new and/or continuing candidates for the Board of Directors.
-The Board will select a slate of nominees for Director from recommendations of the Governance and Nominating Committee, and submit the slate of nominees to be voted on by shareholders at Rand's next annual meeting of shareholders.
+The Board of Directors will select a slate of nominees for Director from recommendations of the Governance and Nominating Committee, and submit the slate of nominees to be voted on by shareholders at Rand's next annual meeting of shareholders.
 Rand's by-laws provide that an annual meeting of shareholders shall be held on the fourth Tuesday in April, or such other time within 30 days before or after such date as the Chairman or Board of Directors shall determine.
 The number of Directors is determined by the Board of Directors, but in no event may it be less than three.